tibbben/geospatial-visualization/README.md

 ##ARC581/681-K1 - Geospatial Visualization

-This folder contains the *working* syllabus and lectures for a one-unit eperimental geospatial visualization class taught at the School of Architecture at the University of Miami.
-It has been offerend in the following semesters: fall 2019.
+This folder contains the *working* syllabus and lectures for a one-unit experimental geospatial visualization class taught at the School of Architecture at the University of Miami.
+It has been offered in the following semesters: fall 2019, fall 2020.

 Please see the [hosted version](https://tibbben.github.io/geospatial-visualization/) for more information.